Are you a T1D’er with collegiate or professional experience in your sport? Contact us about becoming a coach at our camp!

 Born in Tampa Florida, Genevieve developed T1D in 1979 at the age of 16.
 She played junior State and National tennis tournaments from 1973-81 and played for the University of Texas as an academic and athletic all-american from 1981 – 1985.
 Professionally she competed in the the U.S. Open from 1978 – 1981 and again in 1985.
 She played on the Jr. Wightman Cup Team and won the Buick Mixed Doubles Championships in 1989.
 She ranked top 150 in the world on WTA women’s tour ranking list.
 She has been teaching as a USPTA Professional 1 for more than 25 years.
 Her family is a founding family of the USF Diabetes Center and she works closely with the JDRF.

 Madison Smith is a former University of Florida Dazzler, who was diagnosed with type 1 diabetes at the age of 16.
 Since her diagnosis, she has worked hard to continue dancing and cheering while tightly managing her T1D.
-During her time as a Dazzler, she danced for the University at various athletic events including basketball, football, and soccer games.
-At the age of 22, Madison is currently a senior in Nursing school, an honors student, and works as a research assistant for the College of Nursing.
+During her time as a Dazzler, she danced for the University of Florida at various athletic events including basketball, football, volleyball and soccer games.
+Madison graduated with Honors from the University of Florida’s Nursing program and is now a Registered Nurse.
+She is currently pursuing her PhD in Nursing Science at UF.
+She is motivated by the importance of research in order to improve the quality of life in those living with diabetes and ultimately discover a cure.

 Stacey Simmons is one of Pinellas County’s most respected coaches.
 Born and raised in Clearwater, Florida, Stacey began his legacy as one of the state’s premier student-athletes.
 Stacey completed his high school career at Dunedin High School as an All-County baseball player and All-American in football and track and field.
 Because of his talent and relentless work ethic, Stacey earned a full football and track scholarship to The University of Florida.